Bachelor of Education (Intermediate/Secondary)

 To be considered for admission, individuals must have:

-- Been awarded a bachelor’s degree from Memorial University or a university recognized by Memorial University.
+- Been awarded an approved bachelor’s degree from Memorial University or a university recognized by Memorial University.

 - Completed 36 credit hours in an approved academic discipline.
 (Business studies, Newfoundland and Labrador studies and religious studies cannot be used to satisfy the 36 credit hour requirement.)